Dermascan-C241-PS084/.github/profile/README.md

 #### 1. [DermaScan-api](https://github.com/Dermascan-C241-PS084/DermaScan-CC) (main backend API)

-Implemented using NestJS Framework and Prisma ORM.
+Implemented using Nodejs Framework and Hapi framework

+#### 2. Api-Design-Specification (Filled with API design using Postman)
+We implemented this the initial API design for our projects using Postman

-#### 2. Machine learning backend
+#### 3. Machine learning backend

-There is three machine learning backend used in this project.
-Each of them is for their own models.
+There is one machine learning backend used in this project.
+The backend is implemented using Postman

 - [cloud-skin-desease-api](https://github.com/Dermascan-C241-PS084/DermaScan-CC/blob/main/src/service/loadModel.js)